 Types of Fire Extinguishers to be Used

 In general, fire protection will consist of dry chemical extinguishers (Class ABC and Class BC).
 In addition, water hoses and existing fire lines will be used where applicable.
-(Normally based on Client requirements).
+(Normally based on Client requirements and area hazards).

 Fire Protection Requirements